Image Credit: Egorov Artem/Shutterstock.com

 Get more information on how Thermo Scientific can help you with your Raman spectroscopy needs

-"Graphene and Graphene Oxide: Synthesis, Properties, and Applications" - Y. Zhu et al, Advanced Materials 2010.
-DOI:
+- "Graphene and Graphene Oxide: Synthesis, Properties, and Applications" - Y. Zhu et al, Advanced Materials 2010.

 This information has been sourced, reviewed and adapted from materials provided by Thermo Fisher Scientific – Materials & Structural Analysis.